AlaaAbouElFadl/msd23_AbouElFadl_Alaa/exercise3.md

 ## Description
 This program is a calculator.
-It has been done in two classes.
+I made this program with two classes.

 The first one is the "Calculator.java" and the second one is the "Main.java".